Detection and Feature Selection in Sparse Mixture Models

 We note that without a bound on the dynamic range of $\mudif$, its largest entries could overwhelm the smaller (nonzero) ones and make consistent support recovery difficult, or even impossible.

-{\bf Special case: $\bSigma =\bI$.} In the isotropic setting, the detection boundary is roughly at
+{\bf Special case: $\bSigma =\bI$.} As a consequence of the remark below \prpref{lower_test_sparse}, the detection boundary is roughly at

-and the statistic of choice \eqref{eq:St_known_sparse} is the top $s$-sparse eigenvalue of $\hat\bSigma$, which is also shown to be rate-optimal by \cite{berthet} for the problem of testing for a top principal direction in a spiked Gaussian covariance model.
+except in the regime where $s\geq n$ and $s\approx \sqrt{np}$ where there is a logarithmic gap between the upper and lower bounds.
+The statistic of choice is \eqref{eq:St_known_sparse}, the top $s$-sparse eigenvalue of $\hat\bSigma$, which is also known to be rate-optimal for the problem of testing for a top principal direction in a spiked Gaussian covariance model \citep{berthet}.